Aquanty/rtd-hgs/docs/source/index.rst

 | Potential evaporation using transpiration

-Potential evaporation using transpiration With this instruction potential evaporation is calculated using
+| Potential evaporation using transpiration ``Scope .grok``
+| With this instruction potential evaporation is calculated using
+  Equation :ref:
-Equation :ref:`eq:evap1` .
-By default potential evaporation is calculated from Equation :ref:`eq:evap2` .
+| .
+By default potential evaporation is calculated from Equation :ref:
+| .

 --------------